 Beans can be stored in a paper bag or wrapped in a paper or cloth towel and stored in the refrigerator for up to one week.

 There are several ways in which to store leafy greens and shelf life depends on the type of green.

-- Tall, leafy lettuces can be stored in a tall glass (or other container) of cold water just like flowers.
+- Tall, leafy lettuces can be stored in a tall glass (or another container) of cold water just like flowers.
 Give the stems a fresh cut before placing them into the water.
 Change the water daily.
 These types of greens can last up to a week or more.

 - Tender greens (baby lettuce, spring mix, spinach, arugula) can be wrapped in a paper or cloth towel and placed in an open plastic bag in the refrigerator.
 Tender greens will last up to one week.

 - Hearty greens (kale, collards, swiss chard, cabbage) can be wrapped in a paper or cloth towel and stored in the refrigerator.
-Kale, collards and chard will last up to two weeks, and cabbage can last up to one month.
+Kale, collards, and chard will last up to two weeks, and cabbage can last up to one month.